skedwards88/dragon/story.md

 location = clearing
 The wizard looks at you though bushy eyebrows. if score location is wizard: I have a musical score that will be useful.
-I would trade it for (if sword in inventory: your sword or) a share of the treasure that you seek.
+I would trade it for (if sword in inventory: your sword or) a share of the treasure that you seek. fixme add sword return policy.
 Actions: trade sword for score: sword location is wizard. score location is inventory. trade sword for promise: promise is true. score location is inventory. if horse in inventory: I do not think your horse will make it much further on this road.
 Would you like me to hold your horse?
   Actions: give horse to wizard. horse location is wizard. tethered = true. if horse location is wizard: Would you like your horse?
-Action: take horse. horse location = inventory, tethered = true.
+Action: take horse. horse location = inventory, tethered = true. fixme: just have horse at wizard location that you can take?
+fixme: add way to exchange score for sword.

 connections: clearing